FONTAGRO participated in the XXI Meeting of the INIA System of Ibero-America

 Additionally, global challenges related to investment and research in sustainable livestock were addressed, reaffirming the commitment of participating countries to more efficient and environmentally responsible production.

-Eugenia Saini, Executive Secretary of FONTAGRO, presented a strategic approach to transform livestock in Latin America and the Caribbean, a sector that represents 46% of the region's agricultural GDP.
-During her speech, Saini highlighted the need for more productive and low-emission systems to meet the growing global demand for protein.
+For her part, Eugenia Saini, Executive Secretary of FONTAGRO, presented a strategic approach to transforming livestock farming in Latin America and the Caribbean, a sector that represents 46% of the region's agricultural GDP.
+During her presentation, Saini highlighted the need for more productive, low-emission systems to meet the growing global demand for protein.

-The presentation included a portfolio of FONTAGRO's strategic projects focused on livestock that promote the use of advanced technologies.
-These include satellite monitoring of biomass, enteric methane sensors, and AgTech platforms aimed at optimizing grazing management and reducing the environmental footprint.
-Saini emphasized FONTAGRO's approach to closing gaps in productivity and sustainability through science and collective action, validating innovations across diverse ecosystems, from the Amazon and the Andes to the Chaco and Patagonia, with the goal of strengthening food security and rural livelihoods in the region.
+The presentation included a portfolio of FONTAGRO's strategic projects focused on livestock farming, which promote the use of advanced technologies.
+These include satellite biomass monitoring, enteric methane sensors, and AgTech platforms, all aimed at optimizing grazing management and reducing the environmental footprint.
+Saini emphasized FONTAGRO's focus on closing productivity and sustainability gaps through science and collective action, validating innovations in diverse ecosystems, from the Amazon and the Andes to the Chaco and Patagonia, with the goal of strengthening food security and the region's rural fabric.

 FONTAGRO's participation in this meeting reaffirms its commitment, alongside its members, to advance toward more sustainable and resilient livestock production, promoting rural development and food security throughout Ibero-America.